— Unmasking the Holidays · October —

 ▸ What Scripture Says

-Isaiah 2:20 — "In that day a man will cast away his idols of silver and his idols of gold, which they made, each for himself to worship, to the moles and bats."
-Bats are associated with the casting away of idols — fitting for a holiday built on idolatry.
+"In that day a man shall cast his idols of silver, and his idols of gold, which they made each one for himself to worship, to the moles and to the bats." — Yeshayahu 2:20

 18Horror Movies and Media+